Dick Simpson (politician): Tenure

-Retirement from City Council
+Retirement from the City Council

 Simpson opted against seeking reelection in 1979.
-He endorsed independent candidate Bruce Young, the director of the Jane Addams Center of Hull House, to succeed him.
+He endorsed independent candidate Bruce Young, the director of the Jane Addams Center at Hull House, to succeed him.
 Young pledged, as a candidate, to support existing legislation and ordinances that Simpson had proposed on issues such as redlining, the creation of a code hearing bureau, starting an independent audit of the city's finances, and the establishment of a commission on governmental integrity.
 Young's opponent was John McCaffrey, who had the backing of the city's Democratic Party.
-Young won election but resigned soon after taking office, citing "personal reasons".
+Young won the election, but resigned soon after taking office, citing "personal reasons".

 Post-aldermanic career

 Following his retirement from the Chicago City Council, Simpson has continued to remain involved in Chicago's political discourse.
 Bruce Dold has remarked that Simpson, "has remained a trusted [political] critic for decades."
 Among his activities, he has worked as a political consultant, written about politics, run for United States Congress, and taught politics as an educator.
-In 2015, Ben Jarovsky of the Chicago Reader observed that Simpson has remained a political outsider and continues to assail corruption in Chicago's politics.
+In 2015, Ben Joravsky of the Chicago Reader observed that Simpson has remained a political outsider and continues to assail corruption in Chicago's politics.

+Professor and political scientist

 Until retiring in 2022, Simpson continued to teach as a professor at UIC.
 From 2006 until 2012, Simpson was head of the political science department.
-He was also a Great Cities Scholar and a Humanities Institute Fellow at UIC and served as director of the University's Preparing Future Faculty Program.
+He was also a Great Cities Scholar and a Humanities Institute Fellow at UIC and served as director of the university's Preparing Future Faculty Program.
 In his professorial career, he formerly served as and executive board member of the Illinois Political Science Association, serving for some time as its president.
 He also worked as co-editor of the Illinois Political Science Review.
 Simpson participated in annual studies conducted by UIC to measure how independently alderman are voting from the mayor.
 He was also involved in authoring studies by UIC that ranked cities and states in the United States by their level of corruption.

-Simpson has also become a respected political analyst.
+In 2022, Simpson retired as a professor and was named a professor emeritus.
+Simpson has also been a respected political analyst.
 He was, for three years, a monthly op-ed columnist for the Chicago Journal, and was subsequently a monthly columnist for the Chicago Sun-Times.
 Simpson has also been a filmmaker.